-Probably one of the main disadvantages of SJava is that it does not run out-ofthe-box.
+Probably one of the main disadvantages of SJava is that it does not run out-of-the-box.
 The code is dependent on the hardware and operating system used, as well as the Java implementation.
-It is in general hard to setup and the solution cannot be deployed with the application.
+In general it is very hard to setup and the solution cannot be deployed with the application.
 Rserve comes as a regular R source package for unix platforms and as a binary executable for Windows.
-The client side of Rserve needs no special setting and is platform independent, since it is written in pure Java.
+The client side of Rserve needs no special setting and is platform independent, since it is written in pure Java, currently requiring only the JDK 1.1 specification.
 The Rserve client classes can be easily deployed with any Java program and no third party software is necessary.